Master of Arts (Thesis only)

 To submit an application please visit our online application web pages:

-Please note: you may proceed with your application only when you have confirmation that supervision is available.
+Please note: you may proceed with your application only when you have written confirmation from a supervisor.

 You will be asked to submit the following documents with your online application: